^

 Normal bile ducts

-Gallbladder with jaundice
+Gallbladder in jaundice

-Bile ducts with jaundice
+Bile ducts in jaundice

-small diameter of normal common bile duct after cholecystectomy: 10-12 mm
+Small diameter of normal common bile duct after cholecystectomy: 10-12 mm

 You are reporting a typo in the following text: